EMDR Treatment

 What is EMDR Therapy?

-EMDR helps your heal from a traumatic experience.
-Sometimes our brains' natural trauma recovery process doesn’t effectively work on its own and needs help.
+EMDR stands for Eye Movement Desensitization and Reprocessing Therapy.
+EMDR is an evidence-based psychotherapy developed in the late 1980s.
+EMDR helps you heal from a traumatic experience.
+Sometimes our brain's natural trauma recovery process doesn’t effectively work on its own and needs help.
 In these situations, our brain hasn’t internalized the message that the danger has passed.
 When we remain distressed after a traumatic or disturbing event, associated cues (such as images, sounds, smells, tones of voices, upsetting thoughts, or emotions) can create fear or overwhelm us; our brain starts to feel as if we are back in that moment and react accordingly.
 EMDR activates the neural networks of the brain so that it can process these memories to allow normal healing to resume.

-EMDR Can Help You Become "Unstuck" From Your Past
+How EMDR Can Help You Become "Unstuck" From Your Past

 EMDR is different from other therapies in that it does not require discussing the painful memory in detail or completing "homework" between sessions.